andrii-chumak/mini-shopping-api/README.md

 Simple API imitating work of internet store.

 ## Running the app
+Firstly clone code from git repo to folder on your computer.
-Firstly create a virtualenv and activate it, perhaps with the following command:
+After it create a virtualenv and activate it, perhaps with the following command:

 > virtualenv -p python3 venv

 > source venv/bin/activate

-Next, run
+Next, run move to mini-shopping-api folder and get dependencies:
+> cd mini-shopping-api

 > pip install -r requirements.txt

-to get the dependencies.

 Run app with